OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to change the number of decimal places of the element?

-In this sample, the number of decimal places of the element _decimalField_ is setted to a custom value _(3)_.
+In this sample, the number of decimal places of the element _decimalField_ is set to a custom value _(3)_.

 ```JavaScript
     this._metadata.elements.decimalField.attributes.precision = 3;